 Planting a range of native plants that flower from early spring to late autumn, limiting the use of pesticides or creating a mud-brick bee wall can all help bring bees to your backyard.

 The City of Adelaide has joined the global bee movement by installing native bee hotels at Bonython Park / Tulya Playground (Park 27) and in the biodiversity site at Wirrarninthi / GS Kingston Park (Park 23) .
-A third bee hotel will be built in the biodiversity site at Mistletoe Park / Tainmuntilla (Park 11) this spring.
+A third bee hotel has recently been built in the biodiversity site at Mistletoe Park / Tainmuntilla (Park 11).